 Q. How do I get the Tempilaq out of my case after it has been annealed?

-A. Rubbing alcohol, place your cases neck down in a shallow bath of 50/50 to 90% rubbing alcohol, soak 1 - 2 minutes, use a bore brush 1 size larger than caliber, it will brush out easily.
-Alcohol is flammable, do not have it present anywhere near a flame or ignition source.
+A. Rubbing alcohol, place your cases neck down in a shallow bath of 50/50 to 90% rubbing alcohol, soak 1 to 2 minutes, use a bore brush 1 size larger than caliber, it will brush out easily.
+Alcohol is flammable do not have it present anywhere near a flame or ignition source.

 Q. Should I anneal before or after case sizing?

-A. This is a matter of choice.
-Upon returning from the range the very first thing I do is deprime all cases and then anneal them.
-My feeling is if any heat warp occurred this would be corrected with resizing.
+A. I deprime all cases and then anneal them.
+My feeling is if any heat warp occurred during annealing this would be corrected by resizing.